 Suitable Landing Net

-Yes, if you are fishing through the high tide in the middle of the night, you may encounter people that are drunk.
-Yes, personally, I have come across drunks but they never bothered me while I was fishing.
+Yes, if you are fishing through the high tide in the middle of the night, you may encounter drunk people.
+Yes, personally, I have come across drunks, but they never bothered me while fishing.
 To say I wasn’t a little apprehensive would be a lie.
 But I have heard stories of anglers that have been pushed off the prom into the sea.
-You definitely don’t want this to happen so always fish with someone.
+You definitely don’t want this to happen, so always fish with someone.

 No Waders, But You May Need A Net

-As for fishing gear, things can be a little different a to fishing level with the water or wading in the water.
-The great thing is we are not going in the water so no sweaty old waders required.
+As for fishing gear, things can be a little different from the fishing level with the water or wading in the water.
+The great thing is we are not going in the water, so no sweaty old waders required.

 Above water Level